MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Setup
-In order for this tool to work you need to download the [proof-of-concept zip file](proof-of-concept.zip), unzip it and save it to your Desktop.
-Follow the instruction in this README to run the R script, for a more detailed description of the script visist my Notebook at: http://rpubs.com/Savard/PoC
+In order for this tool to work you need to download the raw data from the [proof-of-concept zip file](proof-of-concept.zip) and save it to your Desktop as 'proof-of-concept'.
+Follow the instruction in this README to run the R script, for a more detailed description of how I used the script to run my PoC visit my Notebook at: http://rpubs.com/Savard/PoC

-Prior to running the script, you need to set your working directory to the proof-of-concept directory in RStudio.

 # Installation
 Go follow the instructions at https://www.r-project.org if you need to install R.